Nault/docs/_posts/2020-08-05-security-of-nano.md

 ## The Nano Protocol
 The blocks are validated and voted on in a distributed consensus model across the world using network nodes.
 If the nodes agree a block is valid, it's stored in the Ledger which is synchronized between the nodes.

 The security of your Nano is bound to the security of the network.
-Without a functioning network, the Nano can't be transferred and the value of the network (the value of Nano) would eventually drop to zero.
+Without a functioning network, the Nano can't be transferred and the value of the network (the value of 1 NANO) would eventually drop to zero.
 That topic is too broad for this article and we will simply assume the network is functioning.
 There is plenty of material available as it's been discussed for years but easiest would be to refer to the successful [official security audit that was made](https://medium.com/nanocurrency/nano-protocol-security-audit-summary-and-full-report-48760be8ab3d) in 2018.
 The network has additonally been heavily improved since then.

 ============================
 ## The Storage of Keys